kwaldenphd/ArcGIS-Online-tutorial/README.md

 <p align="center"><img class=" size-full wp-image-64 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-Online-tutorial/blob/master/screenshots/Capture_11.PNG?raw=true" alt="Capture_11"  /></p>

 13-Click the Save icon above the map to save your map.

-<blockquote><em>Note: This rest of this tutorial is written using a sample data set.
-Your data, map, and map layers will look different than the images included in the tutorial.</em></blockquote>

 <hr />